-While ideally you would have met these requirements before attending UC Davis, a small number can be completed once you are on campus.
+If you have any remaining program prerequisite courses before attending UC Davis, a small number can be completed concurrently with your degree coursework.
 All entrance requirements must be completed before graduation and do not count toward the unit requirements for your graduate degree.
-(To help in your planning, courses usually taken at UCD to satisfy the requirements are shown in parentheses.)
+UCD course equivalents used to satisfy these requirements are shown in parentheses.

-- 1. Biochemistry: General (Biological Sciences 102, 103 or Animal Biology 102, 103) - 2.
-Chemistry: General Chemistry (Chemistry 2A, 2B, 2C) and Organic Chemistry (Chemistry 8A, 8B) - 3.
-Mathematics/Statistics: General Statistics (Statistics 13 or Plant Sciences 120) - 4.
-Nutrition: Nutritional biochemistry (Animal Biology 102, 103) - 5.
-Physiology: Mammalian or other advanced course at a level that assumes prerequisite knowledge in biology (Neurobiology, Physiology and Behavior 101).
+- 1. Biochemistry: General (Biological Sciences (BIS) 102 and 103 OR Animal Biology (ABI) 102 and 103) - 2.
+Chemistry: General Chemistry (Chemistry (CHE) 2A, 2B, and 2C) AND Organic Chemistry (CHE 8A and 8B) - 3.
+Mathematics/Statistics: General Statistics (Statistics (STA) 13 OR Plant Sciences (PLS) 120) - 4.
+Nutrition: Nutritional biochemistry (Animal Biology (ABI) 102 and 103) - 5.
+Physiology: Mammalian or other advanced course requiring prerequisite knowledge in biology (Neurobiology, Physiology, and Behavior (NPB) 101).